Serial murders in Essonne

 The serial murders in Essonne were a series of four murders that occurred from November 2011 to April 2012 in an area of ten square kilometers in the north-east of the department of Essonne, France.
 The main suspect, Yoni Palmier, was charged on April 16, 2012.

 Features

-All four victims were shot with the same weapon, a 7.65 mm semi-automatic gun, suggesting to the authorities a lone killer.
+All four victims were shot with the same weapon, a 7.65 mm semi-automatic gun, suggesting to the authorities a lone serial killer.

 The murders

 On November 27, 2011, in Juvisy-sur-Orge, Nathalie Davids, an employee of the laboratory of thirty-five years, was in the parking of her residence, located at 4 rue Pasteur.
 Her neighbor found her body and alerted emergency services.
 She died a few hours later in hospital.
 Nathalie Davids received seven bullets in her body, including one in the head.
 A week later, her last partner, Michel Courtois, was arrested.
 He recognized the facts before retracting.
 He was charged and remanded in custody in the prison of Fleury-Merogis.

 On February 22, 2012, Jean-Yves Bonnerue, a fifty-two-year-old technical framework was shot in the same parking lot.
 He was shot in the head from behind when he was trying to rid of the boot of his car.
 Moreover, the victim was the person who discovered the body of Davids.
 Both victims were neighbors and belonged to the same union council of condominium.
 They knew each other.
 It was he who would have provided guidance for the police to find the trace of the last partner of Davids.

 On March 17, 2012, in Ris-orangis, Marcel Brunetto, a retired eighty-one years old banker, was killed by a bullet in the neck in the hall of his building at 48 rue Pierre-Brossolette.

 On April 5, 2012, in Grigny, Nadjia Lahsene, forty-eight, was killed when she was entering the hall of her building at 1 rue Ravin.
 The killer shot her three times in the head.
 This woman of Algerian origin lived alone with her eighteen-year-old son since the death of her companion.
 She worked at the Paris-Orly airport.